freetom/freetom.github.io/_posts/2019-09-14-Eminent-router-mixed-xss-and-password-reset-issue.markdown

 [Description]

 An issue was discovered on Eminent EM4544 9.10 devices.
 Reflected Cross-Site-Scripting has been found on the web interface.
-The &quot;timepro.cgi&quot; endpoint allows injections of JavaScript through the &quot;wan_name&quot; GET parameter.
+The 'timepro.cgi' endpoint allows injections of JavaScript through the 'wan_name' GET parameter.

 ------------------------------------------